jwalker343/my-dot-files/application_preferences.md

 - Disable SnapAreas feature
 - Use Fn to move windows
 - Gestures
-    - Keyboard Shortcut, Add, Command+L is lock
+    - Keyboard shortcut, Add, Command+L is lock
-    - Keyboard shortcut, Add Command+K send to finder (follow instructions)
+    - Keyboard shortcut, Add, Command+K send to finder (follow instructions)
         - add a new shortcut, with Shift+K
         - Trigger Other Keyboard Shortcut CMD+K
         - Action: send shortcut to app, search for finder